-(STILLWATER, OKLAHOMA / Feb.
-25, 2019) – The City of Stillwater is asking residents to try out a new interactive, online budget simulation to see how they’d balance the city’s budget.
+(STILLWATER, OKLAHOMA / Sept.
+30, 2019) – Residents are invited to try out an interactive, online budget simulation to see how they’d balance the city’s budget.

 “It’s just like balancing your personal checkbook,” said Director of Marketing and Civic Engagement Sherry Fletcher.
 “You will be asked to make tough decisions about which programs and services to fund.
 For example, maybe you want more funding to go to the public library; if so, which budgets will you cut?
 Parks?
 Public safety?”